 - Can you help me with the combination of my disability and to study this academic program?

 - I'd like to request an exception to the rules, how do I do that?

 A conversation with your Study Adviser is usually a good first step.
-When necessary, the Study Adviser can refer to persons or bodies within or outside the university as the Student Psychologists and Deans of Students, Tutors, Study Adviser from other programs, etc.
+When necessary, the Study Adviser can refer to persons or departments within or outside the university, as the Student Psychologists and Deans of Students, Tutors, Study Adviser from other programs, etc.

 Everything you discuss with the Study Adviser is confidential.
 Only on indication and after your approval it is possible to share some information with third parties.

 The Study Adviser works within the code of the National Association of Study Advisors (LVSA).